 Grand Canyon National Park

 Arguably the most famous national park in America, the Grand Canyon is a must-see whilst travelling the USA.
-Many tourists visit the canyons from Vegas, with many tours available from Las Vegas to the various nearby national parks.
+Many tourists visit the canyons from Vegas, with tours available from Las Vegas to the various nearby national parks.
 Hiking the Grand Canyon is a bucketlist thing to do and a MUST.